 }

-1. Dynamic Agents: Use Kubernetes pod templates to create ephemeral build agents that are provisioned only during active builds, reducing idle resource costs.
+Dynamic Kubernetes agents are created only during active builds, reducing idle resource consumption.

 fields @timestamp, @message